39/stripefy/README.md

 Stripefy
 ========

-Get your model ready to interact with Stripe.com and it's ruby gem stripe
+Get your model ready to interact with Stripe.com and its ruby gem stripe

 Installation